sina1864/CICD-Nginx/README.md

 ```
 - add your email address and domain and also accept the rules (Y).

+**Step 6 (Re-run the GitHub action):**

-Go to `https://your_domain/swagger/index.html` to view your website.
+Re-run all jobs of your last GitHub push and then go to `https://your_domain/swagger/index.html` to view your website.